markusunger/capstone/project/overview.md

 On API creation some kind of token is issued alongside the API path that allows for the claiming of that API later.

 When an account is created, API's can be claimed with the issued token.
 The web frontend allows for the creation of pre-defined rules and responses for endpoints.
 The options are:
-- allow certain methods to be performed on the endpoint or not (and possibly return a 405 Method Not Allowed status response)
+- allow certain methods to be performed on the endpoint or not
 - JSON data can be provided for any endpoint to be sent back as the response payload along with a custom status code, if desired

 For every endpoint not specifically configured in the web frontend, the semi-"intelligent" automatic handling is used.